CiviWiki/OpenCiviWiki/README.md

 <!-- prettier-ignore-end -->
 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+Contributions of any kind is welcomed!

 # Testing
-See our [Testing Guide](readmes/testing.md) for instructions on how to test code.
+See our [Testing Guide](readmes/testing.md) for instructions on how to test the code.